zzzprojects/EntityFramework-Extensions/docs/pages/api/options-column-expression.md

 ## Column Input Expression
-Allow you to set the SqlBulkCopyOptions to use when a strategy with the SqlBulkCopy is selected.
+Gets or sets columns to map with direction Input.

 ### Example
 {% highlight csharp %}